-There's no better excuse to try out a new breakfast recipe than having your friends and family over for Mother's Day.
+There’s no better excuse to try out a new breakfast recipe than Mother’s Day.

-Lots of people tend to go to a buffet where they serve the same boring breakfast foods, so why not change things up this year and try some new dishes that will delight your taste buds?
+Lots of people tend to go to a buffet where they serve the same boring breakfast foods, but that might not be as common this year, considering the pandemic -- so why not change things up and try some new dishes that will delight your taste buds?

-From breakfast pizza to a pie filled with biscuits and gravy, we have a feeling your guests -- and your mom -- will never forget this epic brunch if you try some of these recipes.
+From breakfast pizza to a pie filled with biscuits and gravy, we have a feeling your family -- and the mom in your life -- will never forget this epic brunch.

 Is there anything better than a delicious quiche?
-The best part about making this is that it can feed a big group of people with not a lot of work involved.
+The best part about making this is that it can feed a lot of people, with not a lot of work involved.
 Can you imagine making individual sunny-side up eggs for 10?
 No way!
-You'll have this showstopping brunch recipe done in just an hour.
+You’ll have this show-stopping brunch recipe done in just an hour.
 Feel free to substitute any veggies you want with this one, too.

 We've all had pancakes more times than we can count, but have you ever had a baked pancake?

 You make normal pancake batter, but you pour it into a pan and bake it until it looks golden brown.
 Cut the pancakes into triangles and serve with some powdered sugar and syrup.
 Like the recipe above, you can add whatever kinds of fruits and nuts you want.
 Yum!

 This is another great recipe that you can make ahead of time and then put it in the oven.
 This recipe uses Hawaiian rolls because they are extra great at soaking up all that delicious milk, butter and sugar.

 Who doesn't love a good slider?
 Amp up your favorite breakfast sandwich that you would normally get at a fast-food restaurant with this incredibly easy recipe.
 You'll use mini-bagels from the grocery store as the bread for this sandwich, along with bacon, cheese and eggs.
 We'll take all of them, please!